 Scientific Name Patiria miniata

-Native To Pacific Coast, from Alaska to Baja Mexico
+Native To Pacific coast of North America (from Alaska to Baja Mexico)

 Habitat Intertidal zone on the coast

 Size and Age Up to 20 cm (8 in) in diameter; average lifespan of 5-35 years

 Bat stars are a pacific invertebrate dwelling in waters that are typically cold.
 They are so named for the bat-like webbing that exists between their five to nine arms.
-These animals come in a wide array of colors from red to green and can be solid colored or mottled in appearance.
-When bat stars reproduce, males and females release their gametes into the water, which are then carried out to sea where they unite.
-Bat stars are important to ocean ecosystems as they acts as detritivores and scavengers, they eat and clear away dead algae and animals from the ocean floor.
+They come in a wide array of colors from red to green.
+Bat stars can be solid coloured or mottled in appearance.
+When they reproduce, males and females release their gametes into the water, which are then carried out to sea where they unite.
+Bat stars are an important part of ocean ecosystems; as detritivores and scavengers, they eat and clear away dead algae and animals from the ocean floor.